We do accessibility audits differently.

 A quick Google search will show you a list of companies or automated tools that can provide you with a 50 page PDF report and 20+ CSV files with hundreds of thousands of rows listing every accessibility error on your website.
 This is the “result” most companies offer when they sell you an accessibility audit: a giant report of all the errors on your website that costs you thousands of dollars and gets you no closer to having an accessible website.

 At Equalize Digital, we do website accessibility audits differently.
 Our goal is not to sell you a giant report.
 Our goal is to help you determine, as quickly as possible, which accessibility issues exist on your website, to collaborate with you on a remediation plan that makes sense for your organizational goals, timeline, and budget, and to start making fixes right away.
-Our goal is to help you have a fully accessible website, one that conforms with ADA, Section 508, and WCAG guidelines, in the shortest amount of time.
+Our goal is to help you have a fully accessible website, one that conforms with Web Content Accessibility Guidelines (WCAG), which will help you meet requirements under ADA, Section 508, AODA, and other laws, in the shortest amount of time.

 - Gain a rapid understanding of your website’s current accessibility status.